-Please telephone, text or send a message via an adult by 10.00am on the first day of absence.
+Please telephone, text or email by 10.00am on the first day of absence.
 You will receive a text message from the school if we have not heard from you.
 A note to your child's teacher is appreciated when they return to school.
 The school must be officially notified of any absences.